MaryamMozaffari97/Complex-CTF-challenge/README.md

 # vulx_challenge

-This repository is a Dockerized Django and php application containing XEE and SQLI vulnerability challenges.
+This repository is a Dockerized Django and flask application containing XEE and SQLI vulnerability challenges.

 That includes 3 flags.

 Flag1: After solving XEE challenge and viewing the file : /etc/passwd

-Flag2: Login page to the Php app: path -> /etc/hosts
+Flag2: Login page to the flask app: path -> /etc/hosts

 Flag3: After solving the SQLi challenge and entering the login page.